|Copyright © 2008 - 2020 * Art In The Mountains * All Rights Reserved

 Museum of Art in South Carolina.
 Four additional museums signed on to exhibit the large-scale, sensitively rendered

 watercolors depicting blue-collar workers in industries vanishing throughout the south.
-Whyte’s unrivaled mastery of
+Whyte’s unrivaled mastery

-within the exhibition.
+portrayed within the exhibition.

-straight to the heart.
+reaches straight to the heart.

 Whyte was one of ten watercolor artists in the world invited to the China and Foreign Countries International

 Watercolour Summit at the Nanning Art Gallery in Nanning China, October 2013.
-Simultaneously, The Butler Institute
+Simultaneously, The Butler

-published by University of South Carolina Press.
+and published by University of South Carolina Press.

 November 2013 Whyte was featured in a solo exhibition at the National Arts Club in New York City.
 This exhibition

-Watermedia Exposition, in Thailand, 2014.
+Watermedia Exposition in Thailand, 2014.

 Whyte is the author of Painting Portraits and Figures in Watercolor, Watercolor for the Serious Beginner, and An